 Os Guinness wrote another winner.
 Combining Evangelism with Apologetics, Guinness does an artful job of laying out the process of restoring the art of Christian persuasion.
 I've read this book several times and continue to reap its gems.

 How We Share When They Don't Care.
 BY KYLE BESHEARS

 Beshears makes the claim that in general, people don't reject the Gospel, they simply don't care because they're too distracted.

 Speaking Truth in a Distracted Age.
 BY ALAN NOBLE.

 Alan Nobel wrote about the need to break through the distracted culture to the hearts of people.
 While Kyle Beshears reveals how the culture is distracted and apathetic, Noble gives a road map to reach them.

 Thanks for checking out my resource page.
 As a heads up, each book link takes you to my AMAZON "Smile" page.
 That means that if you buy the item you click on, Amazon will donate $.05 for every dollar you spend to Ray Ciervo Ministries.
 Thank you.

 The Social Justice Movement and Evangelicalism's Looming Catastrophe. by VODDIE BAUCHAM.

 One of the best books I've read on the social justice movement from a Christian perspective.
-Baucham is clear and compelling siting numerous incidents that fly in the face of statistics proving them erroneous.
+Baucham is clear and compelling citing numerous incidents that fly in the face of statistics proving them erroneous.